Akbar Alizad

-Professional history
+Career

-Ali Akbar Alizad is a lecturer at the Cinema & Theater College, University of Art (2004-present), teaching drama analysis, playwriting, and dramatic principles.
+Alizad is a lecturer at the Cinema & Theater College, University of Art since 2004, teaching drama analysis, playwriting, and dramatic principles.

-He began his journey in the theater since 1991, where at the time, his central interest focused on directing.
-Ali Akbar Alizad has many experiences in other parts of theatrical work such as writing and acting.
-He was also a member of Aeein Theater Group from 1991 to 2004 and Member of Leev Theater Group from 2004.
-In the late 2006, he discovered 84theater as he explored into different parts of the theatre world.
-In 2012 TDR, The Drama Review, has published an essay about an Iranian new theater and Beckett/Pinter that was written by Alizad.
-In 2009, He met Noel Greig in Tehran to hold a workshop where Alizad translated his book; Playwriting: A Practical Guide, into Persian.
+He was also a member of the Aeein Theater Group from 1991 to 2004 and a member of the Leev Theater Group from 2004.
+In 2009, he met Noel Greig in Tehran to hold a workshop where Alizad translated his book; Playwriting: A Practical Guide, into Persian.